mewan94/Stock-Market-simulation-Game/readme.md

 # Demo
 ## Check the live Demo [Try Demo](https://sm-app.herokuapp.com/)

+*Please note that it'll take some time to load for the first time as the free heroku servers need time to wake up after long periods of inactivity.*

 # Project Setup
 Make sure you have a latest version of NodeJS installed.
 Recommended editor is [VSCode](https://code.visualstudio.com/)